 Amongst others, dogs with chronic skin conditions and those that suffer from Hypothyroidism are often seen as having more problems with their anal glands.

-While any dog can develop a problem with their anal glands, there are certain breeds that seem to be more predisposed to having problems than others.
+While any dog can develop a problem with their anal glands, there are certain breeds that seem to be more predisposed to having problems than others, leading to dog scooting in some instances.
 Some of these breeds include Chihuahuas, Lhasa Apsos, Cocker Spaniels (I know from personal experience), Basset Hounds and Beagles.

 Some breeds are more likely to develop anal gland problems than others, including Cocker Spaniels

-Dogs of any sizes can be affected by anal gland problems but it is widely recognised that it seems to be more of a common problem in smaller dogs.
+Dogs of any sizes can be affected by anal gland problems but it is widely recognised that it seems to be more of a common problem in smaller dogs along with dog scooting.
 It is not known for sure why this is but it is believed that it could be as simple as the fact that the anal sac is much smaller so the openings are not as big and this can make it more tricky to naturally express and more likely to then become impacted.

 For dogs that suffer from environmental and food allergies there seems to be a correlation between this and a higher chance of having anal gland issues.
 Some of this may be to do with the dogs having a greater chance of stomach upsets leading to diarrhoea and less effective natural expression as a result.
 Some could be to do with the toxins that may be building up in your dog’s system.